HashirOwais/Uniflow/README.md

     * Enables high reusability and easier maintenance of UI components.
 * **Incremental Development**
     * Developed one component at a time and refined iteratively.
-    * Followed an agile workflow focused on rapid feedback and MVP completion.
+    * Followed iterative development focused workflow for rapid feedback and MVP completion.
 * **Implemented MVC (Model-View-Controller)**
     * **Model:** Prisma ORM managing the SQLite database and all data logic.
     * **View:** The React + Shadcn frontend that handles user interaction and display.